A Summary of all the Different Costs Associated with Real Estate Purchases in Israel.

 Buying a property is a complicated – and expensive – business, no matter where in the world you are.
 While you might have bought real estate in the past, the property sector in Israel has costs and fees that might differ from what you are used to or even from what you paid in the past.
-So, before setting your budget for a new place in Israel, make sure you consider all the costs to avoid any unexpected surprises.
+So, before setting your budget for a real estate purchase in Israel, make sure you consider all the costs to avoid any unexpected surprises.

 The purchase price – the agreed price of your new property – is undoubtedly the biggest cost in real estate.
 However, the payment structure and timetable for when you have to pay y for your property differs depending on whether the property is bought second-hand or purchased in a new building from the builder/off-plan.